vbmehta/PersonalPreso2022/PersonalPreso.md

 &nbsp;

-This year , I would try to focus on getting certification , I tried it last year to appear for AWS and got off track.
-I would stay focus this year and achieve at least 1-2 certification.
+This year , I will try to focus on getting certification , I tried last year to appear for AWS and got off track, this year will try to achieve at least 1-2 certification.

 ---
 <style>